Helium-Hydride/brainf/README.md

 A brainfuck interpreter I made.
-Compile using `gcc src/main.c -O2 -o bf`.
+Compile using `g++ src/main.cc -O2 -o bf`.

 Executes about 300M to 500M instructions per second, depending on the program.